The Birth of the American 12-string Guitar

 Gregg Miner

-this site is of course harp guitar-specific, first note that I am going
+this site is of course harp guitar-specific, I should note that I am going

 decidedly “off topic” and referring to what nearly everyone today